AlexandraDI/Alex_Portfolio/README.md

 Implementation of 5 Assignments for the course Autonomous Robotic Systems.

-* Task 1: Swarm Intelligence
-Test a Swarm Intelligence algorithm on Benchmark Functions.
+* Task 1: Test a Swarm Intelligence algorithm on Benchmark Functions.

 ![zigzag](./ezgif-2-e004d3102f.gif)